-Angus Soft Fruits is a leading supplier of berries to UK and European retailers, food services and wholesalers.
+Angus Soft Fruits Limited is a leading supplier of berries to UK and European retailers, food services and wholesalers.
 We breed, grow, source from around the world and pack berries to ensure consistent supply of the best tasting fruit for our customers.

-Our group has a turnover of over £150million, employs over 200 people and currently operates in the UK, Netherlands, Spain, Morocco and Chile.
+Our group has a turnover of £153 million, employs over 200 people operating in the UK, Netherlands, Spain, Morocco and Chile.

-We work with more than 100 suppliers in 16 different countries in Europe, Africa and North and South America.
+We work with more than 100 suppliers in 21 different countries in Europe, Africa and Central and South America.
 Our supply chain varies from single tier to more complex multi-tiered suppliers.